breathwork

 Why it works

-Presleep slow breathing lowers arousal and boosts parasympathetic activity.
-The long exhale plus gentle pause helps some people shorten sleep onset compared with unguided breathing.
+Presleep slow breathing may lower arousal and support parasympathetic activity.
+The long exhale plus gentle pause may help some people settle more easily than unguided breathing.

 Step-by-step